learn-static/hist-320/content/4-web-setup.md

 3. On right side of the code area, to the right of the green "Code" button, look for the word "About".
 Click the cog icon to the right of "About."
 A box titled "Edit repository details" will pop up.
 4. In the "Edit repository details" popup, paste your URL into the "Website" section, then click the green "Save changes" button.
 This will post your URL underneath the "About" section on your GitHub repository's homepage, making it easy to access the site in the future!

-Now click on your URL again to see if your site is live yet (it should be live by this point).
+Now click on your URL again to see if your site is live yet.
+If you still get the 404 page, don't worry--sometimes it can take up to five minutes.
+Refresh your browser every minute or so to check to see if it's live.

-If it's not live, make sure you've followed the steps above, and if you're still having trouble reach out to Professor Wikle who can help you troubleshoot.
+If after five minutes it's still not live, make sure you've followed the steps above, and if you're still having trouble reach out to Professor Wikle who can help you troubleshoot.

 ## Step 7.
 Show your work